mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 was eventually thought more cost-effective to make it a

 branch of the navy.
-At its height, the agency commanded approximately 10 percent of the navy’s ships but that number has since dwindled.
+At its height, the agency commanded approximately 10 percent of the navy's ships but that number has since dwindled.
 With increasing technology and automation, fleet elements can easily be annexed by the agency as needed and assigned to handle